The Greater Southern Waterfront

 Hence, it is little surprise to see more developments will be coming up in the Marina Bay area.

-One of the upcoming developments will be the Marina View site that was sold under the government land tender in September 2021.
-Located next to the Singapore Conference hall, it will consist of residential and commercial units, as well as a hotel.ย It was awarded to Boulevard View, an entity linked to IOI Properties Group.
+One of the upcoming developments will be W Residences Marina View.
+The site located next to Singapore Conference Hall was sold under the government land tender in September 2021 to Boulevard View, an entity linked to IOI Properties Group.

 Launched for tender in December 2022, it is expected to yield about 790 residential units.
 It is part of the plan to transform the 45-ha Marina South precinct into a mixed-use neighbourhood consisting of retail, office, hotel and residential developments.

-Meanwhile, another site at Marina Gardens Crescent next to it is expected to be tendered by the government in June this year.
-It is expected to yield around 775 residential units.
+Meanwhile, another site at Marina Gardens Crescent next to it was tendered out, but the sole bid in February 2024 was deemed too low.
+Hence, it was not awarded.
+The site is expected to yield around 775 residential units.

 Marina South is envisioned to be a sustainable and car-lite precinct with pedestrian-friendly streets, a comprehensive cycling network, a pedestrian mall and an underground pedestrian network that will be linked to the Gardens by the Bay and Marina South MRT stations on the Thomson-East Coast Line.